-The Canada Revenue Agency will allow you to claim one meal every four consecutive hours, to a maximum of three meals every 24 consecutive hours while traveling for work.
+The Canada Revenue Agency will allow you to claim one meal every four consecutive hours, to a maximum of three meals every 24 consecutive hours while travelling for work.
 Each meal claim is $17, so if you are working away from home base for 24 hours, you can claim $51 in meal expenses (2013 – 2017).

 Remember when calculating your meal expenses you must be able to prove that you were at work and for how long.
 I keep track of my report times, return times, and pairing numbers that I can reference if required.
 I use an Excel Spreadsheet that calculates everything for me.
 You can download this spreadsheet at the bottom of this post.

 The total amount that you calculate can now be entered into Form TL2 (Claim for Meal and Lodging Expenses).
-From this amount you must subtract your non-taxed reimbursement you received from your employer (per diems).
+From this amount you must subtract your non-taxed reimbursement, you received from your employer (per diems).
 Your employer should complete Part 3 of the TL2 form.

 Half of what remains is then the amount that can be deducted from your taxable income on line 229 of your tax return.
 See the example below.

-Traveling in the US?
+Travelling in the US?

-For all the time you are traveling for work in the US, use the same simplified method above but use $17 US for each meal.
+For all the time you are travelling for work in the US, use the same simplified method above but use $17 US for each meal.
 Using the annual average conversion rate you calculate your US dollars into Canadian dollars.
 This is the amount that you put into your TL2 form.